 The Chairman of the Inquiry is responsible for discharging the inquiry’s Terms of Reference and decides its procedures, subject to a statutory duty to act fairly.

 He supervises the running of the inquiry and will write the report at its conclusion, making findings of fact and any relevant recommendations for the future.
 He cannot make any findings of civil or criminal liability, nor can he award any compensation.

 Q: Who assists the Chairman?

-Sir Robert is assisted by a team of people, including:
+Sir Robert Owen is assisted by a team of people, including:

-- A Secretariat – responsible for administering all the non-legal aspects of the Inquiry (e.g. finance, accomodation, hearings, security, personnel, media and the website).
+- A Secretariat – responsible for administering all the non-legal aspects of the inquiry (e.g. finance, accommodation, hearings, security, personnel, media and the website)

 Q: To whom is the Chairman accountable?

-As Chairman of the Inquiry Sir Robert acts in an independent capacity and he will make his report to the Home Secretary by the end of 2015
+As Chairman of the Inquiry Sir Robert Owen acts in an independent capacity and he expects to submit his report to the Home Secretary by the end of 2015.

 Q: Will the Chairman give interviews?

-Sir Robert will not be giving any media interviews.
+Sir Robert Owen will not give any media interviews.